IENT/PTI/README.md

 ## Quick Start

-Run the notebooks directly online [Jupyter RWTH](https://jupyter.rwth-aachen.de).
+T.B.D.: Run the notebooks directly online [Jupyter RWTH](https://jupyter.rwth-aachen.de).

 * The starting process of the session may take up to one minute.

-* Please note that the session will be cancelled after 10 minutes of user inactivity.
+As a fall back: Use Binder or offline usage (see below).

-As a fall back:
+## Binder

 Run the notebooks directly online [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/git/https%3A%2F%2Fgit.rwth-aachen.de%2FIENT%2Fpti/master?urlpath=lab/tree/index.ipynb).
 Please note the following limitations:

 * The starting process of the session may take up to one minute.